 How Does CBD Make You Feel?
-A Simple Explanation

-Neurotransmitters regulate mood, and CBD can interact with them to maintain a feeling of calm clarity.
+One thing we do know is that neurotransmitters regulate mood, and CBD can interact with them to maintain a feeling of calm clarity.
 “While there are many molecular pathways that CBD takes to help the body maintain homeostasis, a few have been highlighted for their calm producing effects,” says Certified Natural Health Practitioner Jenny Golden.
 “CB1 receptors found in the brain are activated by endocannabinoids such as CBD, and help to regenerate new brain cells, lowering activity in the amygdala and increasing prefrontal cortex activity.”

 Among these neurotransmitters, gamma-Aminobutyric acid (GABA) keeps neural activity in-check throughout the nervous system.
 Its counterpart, glutamate, is excitatory whereas GABA is inhibitory, and an imbalance between the two neurotransmitters can seriously affect mood and overall quality of life.

 “CB1 receptors also balance GABA and glutamate,” says Golden.
-“When there is an increase in glutamate, GABA decreases, which is one of the causes for increases in anxiety, depression, and insomnia.”
+“When there is an increase in glutamate, GABA decreases, which is one of the causes of increases in anxiety, depression, and insomnia.”
 Anecdotal evidence suggests that even as CBD may prove helpful in easing aches and pains, it may also offer relief from these common mental issues.